when inflation doesn’t bring blood to the river

 Source: Infobolsa

-It also happens that there is no dysfunction between the movement of the returns of the Spanish and German 10 years, compared to the imbalances that we have seen previously and that have raised the Spanish premium on previous occasions.
+It also happens that there is no dysfunction between the movement of the returns of the 10-year Spanish and the German, compared to the imbalances that we have seen previously and that have raised the Spanish premium on previous occasions.
 Not this time: the inflation effect has been the same throughout Europe.
 Also the general tightening of premiums makes those of Italy and Greece rise, the highest, but as I say, without the blood, at least for the moment, reaching the river.

 If you want to know the most bullish values of the stock market, register for free in Investment Strategies.